agencyenterprise/alpha-ai-avatar-sdk-react/docs/README.md

 const client = new AvatarClient({
   apiKey: 'YOUR_API_KEY', // Required: Your API key for authentication.
   baseUrl: 'https://staging.avatar.alpha.school', // Optional: Customize base URL for staging (default is the production URL).
-  avatarId: 1, // Optional: Pre-select an avatar by ID.
 });
 ```